Welcome to Grief Threads

 in spite of it’s villainous reputation, you’re grief-curious.

-you see a twinkle in grief’s eye that suggests there’s a secret magic behind all the Doom and Gloom fanfare.
+you see a twinkle in grief’s eye that suggests there are secrets behind the Doom and Gloom fanfare.

 you’ve got a deep knowing that grief is a kind of cosmic doula herself— a guide into the deeper mysteries of being alive.